The Blue Light (1932 film): Plot

 Vigo, a painter from the city, travels to Santa Maria in a horse-drawn coach.
 Upon seeing Junta being harassed in the village square, he falls in love with her.
 Later, after saving her from the villagers after another young man's death, Vigo follows Junta to the cabin she shares with Guzzi, and decides to stay.
 Vigo speaks only German, and Junta only Italian, so their communication is limited.
 All is pleasant, good and very chaste until the next full moon night, when Vigo sees Junta climbing the mountain.
 He himself, mesmerized by the blue light, follows her, actually reaching the grotto, where he finds her in a state of ecstasy among the crystals.

 Thinking he will help Junta by providing her with material wealth, and perceiving the lode of crystals to be a potential source of wealth for both her and the villagers, Vigo immediately rushes down to inform the townsfolk, also telling them how to safely reach the grotto.
 Junta does not realize that he is doing this until the next day, when she finds some of her crystals on the path to the village, along with some dropped tools.
 Rushing up to the grotto, she finds it completely barren of crystals: all have been taken by the greedy villagers.
 Meanwhile, the villagers and Vigo are celebrating.
 Junta is totally devastated at this violation of the sacred grotto and of her trust in the outsider, and falls to her death.
 Vigo finds her among the montane flowers (the mountain cornflower, or bluets), and grieves.

 The film then closes, returning to the opening, modern-day scene, with a shot of what is presumably the last page of the book, in which Junta is exonerated and her memory celebrated.

 Cast

-Production background
+Production

+Leni Riefenstahl's directorial debut, The Blue Light was written by Béla Balázs.
+However, as Balázs was Jewish, Riefenstahl was credited as the writer.

-In the 1993 documentary The Wonderful Horrible Life of Leni Riefenstahl (1993), Riefenstahl relates that the Agfa Film Corporation gave her a new film stock called R-Stock.
+In the documentary The Wonderful Horrible Life of Leni Riefenstahl (1993), Riefenstahl relates that the Agfa Film Corporation gave her a new film stock called R-Stock.
 When filming was done through a red filter the sky would appear absolutely black.
 The film was among the first sound films to be filmed entirely on location.